softspiders/js-github-actions/README.md

 ## Running

-Do push to [this repo](https://github.com/softspiders/github-action)  and see output log in Actions Tab
+Do push to [this repo](https://github.com/softspiders/github-action)  and see "JS on GitHub Actions!" in output log of the push in Actions Tab.

 ### License